SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Discussion of On-Device Latency

 \section{Discussion of On-Device Latency}

-We report the per-step latency and total generation time in \cref{tab:supp_latency}.
-Note that the VAE decoder requires approximately 120ms~\cite{hu2024snapgen}, and additional components such as latent scaling, scheduler stepping, and CLIP embedding introduce negligible latency, similar to observations in~\cite{li2024snapfusion, hu2024snapgen}.
-Thanks to our proposed Adaptive Sparse Self-Attention, the quantized full model can still run on mobile devices without encountering out-of-memory issues.
+We report the per-step denoising latency and total generation time in \cref{tab:supp_latency}.
+Note that the VAE decoder requires approximately $120\,ms$~\cite{hu2024snapgen}, and additional components such as latent scaling, scheduler stepping, and CLIP embedding introduce negligible latency, similar to observations in~\cite{li2024snapfusion, hu2024snapgen}.
+Thanks to our proposed Adaptive Sparse Self-Attention, the quantized full model runs on mobile devices without out-of-memory issues, even with attention computed over 4096 tokens at a dimension of 1024.